mamalisk/udacity-project2/README.md

 If any of the above rules is violated the JSON of the relevant error is return with code 400 ()

-Successful creation of a block should return it's JSON representation, e.g.:
+Successful creation of a block should return its JSON representation, e.g.:

 `
     {